 Credit Facilities.
 BKRF OCB, LLC, our indirect wholly-owned subsidiary, is a party to our secured Senior Credit Facility with the Senior Lenders.
-As of June 30, 2022, we have borrowed \$337.6 million under the Senior Credit Facility and as of August 5, 2022, we have \$60 million of additional funds available up to an aggregate of \$397.6 million.
+As of September 30, 2022, we have borrowed \$367.6 million under the Senior Credit Facility and have additional funds available up to an aggregate of \$397.6 million.
 BKRF HCB, LLC, also an indirect wholly-owned subsidiary of Company, is party to a secured Mezzanine Credit Facility under which the Company, as the primary lender, may fund additional loans of up to an aggregate of \$67.4 million.
 As of February 23, 2022, and the Company had loaned the full \$67.4 million to BKRF HCB, LLC.
 Proceeds from the Senior Credit Facility and the Mezzanine Credit Facility have been, and will continue to be used to fund the pre-operational expenses and the capital costs of the Bakersfield Renewable Fuels Refinery.

 The Senior Credit Facility bears interest at the rate of 12.5% per annum, payable quarterly.
 Principal payments are required to be made under the Senior Credit Facility after the Bakersfield Renewable Fuels Refinery has commercial operations.
 The Senior Credit Facility matures on November 4, 2026.
 The Senior Lenders also hold Class B Units in BKRF HCB, LLC.
 The Class B Units represent membership interest in our subsidiary, BKRF HCB, LLC and entitle the holders thereof to preferential cash distributions.
-The Class B Units will not affect our liquidity until the Bakersfield Renewable Fuels Refinery commences operations, which is expected in the fourth quarter of 2022, but due to various factors beyond our control, could be the first quarter of 2023.
+The Class B Units will not affect our liquidity until the Bakersfield Renewable Fuels Refinery commences operations.
 However, since the holders of the Class B Units will be entitled to certain priority cumulative cash distributions, if any, that may be made in the future from the operations of the Bakersfield Renewable Fuels Refinery, distributions made on behalf of the Class B Units will reduce the amount of distributions that we may be entitled to receive in the future from the operations of the Bakersfield Renewable Fuels Refinery.
-As of August 5, 2022, certain terms have been revised - see Note L - Subsequent Events to the accompanying unaudited condensed consolidated financial statements.
+As of August 5, 2022, the upside sharing ratio with respect to the Class B Units was increased from 25% to 35%.

 Preferred Stock Offering.
 On February 23, 2022, we raised \$145 million from the sale of shares of our newly created Series C Preferred to ExxonMobil and the Senior Lenders.
-The net offering proceeds of the Series C Financing (after payment of \$9.3 million of offering expenses and other related fees and costs) have been allocated as follows: (i) \$20 million to repay an outstanding bridge loan from our Senior Lenders, (ii) \$77.4 million (which includes \$67.4 million funded under the Mezzanine Credit Facility) to fund the construction of the Bakersfield Renewable Fuels Refinery, (iii) \$18 million for a debt service reserve account, and (iv) the balance for use by us as working capital, including the further development of our camelina feedstock program.
-As of August 5, 2022, certain terms have been revised - see Note L - Subsequent Events to the accompanying unaudited condensed consolidated financial statements.
+The net offering proceeds of the Series C Financing (after payment of \$9.3 million of offering expenses and other related fees and costs) were allocated as follows: (i) \$20 million to repay an outstanding bridge loan from our Senior Lenders, (ii) \$77.4 million (which includes \$67.4 million funded under the Mezzanine Credit Facility) to fund the construction of the Bakersfield Renewable Fuels Refinery, (iii) \$18 million for a debt service reserve account, and (iv) the balance for use by us as working capital, including the further development of our camelina feedstock program.